curi/websites/close-reading/atlas-shrugged-1.md

 The novel opens with a sentence you won’t understand yet, but which is important throughout the book.
 Then it gives some hints.
 Eddie has *causeless uneasiness*.

-Eddie asks the bum why he said it with a *tense* voice.
+Eddie has a *tense* voice when he asks why the bum said it.
 The bum replies:

 > "Why does it bother you?"